Quick Answer & Key Takeaways

 Starting Mechanics

-A true self starting lawn mowers should relieve physical strain.
+A true The Best Self Starting Lawn Mowers of 2026 Reviewed and Compared should relieve physical strain.
 Look for mowers with these starting systems:

 - Electric Push-Button (Battery Mowers): Simply push a button and squeeze the handlebar bail.
 This is the absolute easiest starting method available.